grange85/ahfow-www/collections/_posts/2002/2002-10-05-dublin-date-venue-change.markdown

 - news
 tags: []
 ---
-<p>Luna's show in Dublin on 30 October will now be at the SPIRIT and NOT at Whelan's.</p>
+Luna's show in Dublin on 30 October will now be at the SPIRIT and NOT at Whelan's.